KANSAS CITY, Mo. — Sometimes on TV we see these powerful tornadoes hit other parts of the country and think, “It won’t happen here.” It did though.

 For many, it was their first time going through anything like that before, and they won’t ever forget the experience.

 A lot in KC has changed since May 2003.
-Thousands of people have moved into our area.
+Thousands of people have moved into the area.
 Most have never been through what the metro endured that day.

-Meteorologist Joe Lauria and metro residents reflect on that 2003 tornado and what would happen now if it happened again in the video player above.
+Last year Meteorologist Joe Lauria and metro residents reflected on that 2003 tornado and what would happen now if it happened again in the video player below.